pureooze/pureooze.github.io/src/blog/posts/2024-03-29-navigating-technical-debt.md

 Once we have a better understanding, we zoom back out to see how it affects the system as a whole.
 The idea of "lensing" is really important when it comes to understanding technical debt.

-> I mentioned that I’d love to have a tool that allows you to TL;DR articles at different levels of detail.
-> It would be like dynamically increasing and decreasing font size in an editor or a Kindle.
-> You adjust the size down when your vision is sharp and up when you are fatigued.
->
-> I’d love to be able to do this with detailed writing.
-> It would be great to be able to pull back and read a single page condensation of a 10 page article and then zoom in to see the concepts in 3 pages.
-> Yes, you can do that today with prompts in LLM chat interfaces but having a tool to do just that would be great.
->
-> *- Michael Feathers*

 In previous attempts of tacking technical debt, I have made the mistake of *starting* with a focus on very specific parts of a system.
-The code was weird/bad/confusing but there is often recency bias in the approach.
 Starting with a systems view and then drilling down into the details may be a better way to understand the system.
 Where do people encounter the most issues?
 Are some parts of the system riskier than others?